Skip to content

 • Back to making comms accessible

-Ensuring accessibility at events fosters a more inclusive society and creates opportunities for all individuals to participate and thrive.
+Ensuring accessibility at events creates opportunities for all individuals to participate.

 • Check if the venue is easy to get to, with options for accessible transportation and parking nearby.

-• Make sure the venue has ramps or elevators for people who use wheelchairs or have mobility issues.
+• Make sure the venue has ramps or elevators for wheelchair users or people who use mobility aids.

 • Ensure there are accessible restrooms with enough space for wheelchair users.